Mainland serow: Distribution and habitat

+In Tibet, its distribution follows forested mountain ranges.

 Behaviour and ecology

 The mainland serow is territorial and lives alone or in small groups.
+They are active at varied times, having peaks of diurnal activity and nocturnal activity.

 Females give birth to a single young after a gestation period of about eight months.

+Fossils from Khok Sung in northeastern Thailand suggest it was a forest dweller in this palaeoenvironment.
+Dental microwear texture analysis of both living and fossil populations of the Sumatran serow found that it is primarily a browsing herbivore and that its browsing activity is dominated by folivory.

 Conservation

 The mainland serow is protected under CITES Appendix I.